 When PETA and AWM teamed up to do a PSA about Sea World’s inhumane practices, the problem of orca exploitation was already widely known.
 So it was a challenge to figure out how to keep the issue in the public eye.

 Conceiving and filming an original and shocking piece of performance art in New York City’s Washington Square Park was a fresh approach, and demonstrated in real time what it’s like when baby whales are separated from their mothers.
 A committed group of improv actors pulled no punches in depicting the heartbreaking brutality of these practices for an unsuspecting audience, who learned first hand about how they can help end this shocking display of animal abuse.

-In the election of 2016, there was one bright spot: Massachusetts passed a state-wide law to ban farm animal confinement known as “Question 3.”
+In the election of 2016, there were a few bright spots: one of which was that Massachusetts passed a state-wide law to ban farm animal confinement known as “Question 3.”

 As part of the “Yes on 3” campaign, Citizens for Farm Animal Protection and The Humane Society of the United States hired us to create a PSA promoting the passage of the bill.

 Our concept was simple: we wondered what would happen if we crammed 15 Bostonians into a tiny cage in front of Faneuil Hall.
 The answer was equally as simple: they didn’t like it.

 The result was a PSA that did its part to move the needle towards passage of the bill, and a better life for all farmed animals in the state of Massachusetts.

 What is the best way to demonstrate how cruel the wool industry is?
 When PETA tasked us with this mission, we knew we had to approach the issue directly and with an unflinching eye.
 So we decided the best place to spread the message was one of the most densely-populated places in America: Times Square.